marcandrysco/CSE227-Project/rep/rep.md

 g_free(debug);
 ```

-We traced the bug down to the previous code.
-In particular, the debug pointer
-is uninitialized before the call to `gst_message_parse_error`.
-The
+In particular, the debug pointer is uninitialized before the call to
-documentation states that "the values returned in the output arguments are
+`gst_message_parse_error`.
+The documentation states that "the values
-copies; the caller must free them when done."
-However, calling
+returned in the output arguments are copies; the caller must free them
-`gst_message_parse_error` on the specially crafted MPEG-4 file prevents the
+when done."
+However, calling `gst_message_parse_error` on the specially
-call from ever writing to debug and the unitialized value is then passed to
+crafted MPEG-4 file prevents the call from ever writing to debug and the
-`g_free`.
-The allocator attempts to free the value, causing the segmentation
+unitialized value is then passed to `g_free`.
+The allocator attempts to
+free the value, causing the segmentation fault.
-fault.

 ## Mac OS X Kernel Panic

-Running our framework using Firefox in Mac OS X causes a kernel panic that
+Running our framework using Firefox in Mac OS X causes a kernel panic
-forces the user to reboot the entire system.
-The panic occurs while executing
+that forces the user to reboot the entire system.
+The panic occurs while
-privileged code in a sandboxed process dedicated to decoding video.
-Our
+executing privileged code in a sandboxed process dedicated to decoding
-analysis found that the panic only occurs when simultaneously attempting to
+video.
+Our analysis found that the panic only occurs when attempting to
 play hundreds of corrupt video files simultaneously.
-This leads us to believe
+This leads us to
-that the bug is caused by a race condition when subjecting the sandboxed
+believe that the bug is caused by a race condition when subjecting the
-process with a heavy load.
+sandboxed process with a heavy load.

-When inspecting the resulting kernel panic, we noticed that error code varied
+Upon inspecting the resulting kernel panic, we noticed that error code varied
-between a general protection fault or a page fault.
+between a general protection fault and page fault.
 Typically, the instruction
 pointer was set to either the value `0x0000000000000000` or
 `0xFFFFFFFFFFFFFFFF` indicating an invalid jump or return.
 While the error was
 very quick to reproduce, only requiring a few seconds, we were unable to find a